martyn82/handbook/docs/_pages/tactics/maintainability/prevent-ripple-effects/maintain-existing-interfaces.md

 grandparent: tactics-maintainability
 parent: tactics-maintainability-preventrippleeffects
 top: tactics
+excerpt: If B depends on the name and signature of an interface A, maintaining this interface and its syntax allows B to remain unchanged.
 ---

 If B depends on the name and signature of an interface A, maintaining this interface and its syntax allows B to remain unchanged.